memfault/interrupt/_posts/2024-06-04-diving-into-jtag-part-5.md

 <!-- excerpt start -->

 In previous articles, we have considered the primary uses of JTAG, including debugging and testing boards in production.
-For firmware/embedded developers, the first - debugging - is the most common.
-In this article, I want to look at two uses of JTAG Boundary Scan, which are also common tasks for a firmware/embedded developer: board bring-up and reverse engineering.
+For firmware developers, the first - debugging - is the most common.
+In this article, I want to look at two uses of JTAG Boundary Scan, which are also common tasks for a firmware developer: board bring-up and reverse engineering.

 <!-- excerpt end -->